-We create interactive walls that inform, entertain, motivate, and delight.
-Whether these take the form of hospital donor recognition installations, educational tools at museums, or brand-building and presentation-enhancement systems at corporate offices, we carefully coordinate user needs, technology, and content to ensure the long-term success of the installation.
+We create dynamic environments that inform, entertain, motivate, and delight.
+Whether these take the form of interactive donor recognition installations, educational tools at museums, or brand-building and presentation-enhancement systems at corporate offices, we carefully coordinate user needs, technology, and content to ensure the long-term success of the installation.

 Begin by Defining the User Experience

-When creating an interactive wall, we use the needs, goals, and objectives of users to drive all other project decisions.
+When creating a dynamic environment, we use the needs, goals, and objectives of users to drive all other project decisions.
 This means focusing first on defining the user experience, and then letting that inform critical technology decisions, rather than evaluating technology in a user-experience vacuum.

 Design Hardware, Software, Interactivity, and Content Together